 - Carbon fork

-What to expect: £750-£1000
+What to expect: road bikes from £800

 As we head towards the magic £1,000 mark, all bets are off.
 The dedicated bargain hunter can find almost any product in this price range, including carbon-fibre frames.
 Be careful with carbon bikes sub-£1k, though — there are some good composite frames available, but there are also some shockers.

 We’d recommend you really do your homework and read our tests.
 It’s not a case of general product quality — at this area of the market most bikes are very decent.
 However, there is the matter of specialisation.
-By the £1,000 point manufacturers have started to tailor their bikes to fulfill certain specific abilities.
+By the £1,000 point manufacturers have started to tailor their bikes to fulfil certain specific abilities.

 - A degree of model specialisation for particular ride criteria